Niki can keep slots while Austria examines insolvency filing - regulator

-VIENNA (Reuters) - Air Berlin’s (AB1.DE) Austrian unit Niki can keep its valuable runway slots while Austria’s Transport Ministry is examining its insolvency filing, a spokesman for airspace regulator Austro Control said on Tuesday.
+VIENNA, Dec 19 (Reuters) - Air Berlin’s Austrian unit Niki can keep its valuable runway slots for as long as Austria’s Transport Ministry is examining its insolvency filing, a spokesman for airspace regulator Austro Control said on Tuesday.

-Niki filed for insolvency last week after Germany’s Lufthansa (LHAG.DE), which is buying other parts of Air Berlin, scrapped plans to buy Niki, grounding the airline’s fleet and stranding thousands of passengers.

 Niki’s workers’ council chief said on Dec.
-15 the business’s sale had to be agreed within seven days as its runway slots, or take-off and landing rights, would be lost after that point.
+15 the sale of insolvent Austrian airline Niki had to be agreed within seven days as its runway slots, or take-off and landing rights, would be lost after that point.

 The Austro Control spokesman said, however, that no such deadline existed and the slots, among Niki’s most attractive assets, would remain untouched for as long as the ministry was looking into the airline’s insolvency filing.